 I wake in the night to the voices of coyotes yip yipping outside.

 The small casita where I am staying in Taos, New Mexico, is silent and dark, just a trickle of clouded moonlight seeping through curtained windows.
 The motorized whirl of the heater and hum of the refrigerator are both hushed, and for a few minutes the silvery darkness that enfolds me is rich and deep.
-Curled up in bed, hearing the coyotes, I am thrilled as a child on Christmas morning.
+Curled up in bed, hearing the canids, I am thrilled as a child on Christmas morning.

 From the sound of their voices, the shaggy wild ones are near, probably across the road in the open field near the little river, laughing and singing at the veiled, half-torn moon.
 For a moment I am tempted to throw back the covers and rise, to open the door and step outside to hear them better, but the gravity of the warm bed holds me fast and I simply lie there listening.
 Smiling.
 Feeling my heart unfurl its wide, feathered wings.